 A succession of ministers paid tribute to their national artists and all workers in the cultural sector, including heritage site managers, for their talents and their role in ensuring access to culture in these times of confinement, as well as their commitment to raising awareness about the pandemic through their activities.
-Thanks to online platforms, access to culture has been ensured in many parts of the world, including through virtual museums, galleries and libraries.
+Thanks to online platforms, access to culture has been ensured in 90% of countries have closed or partially closed their UNESCO World Heritage site and 128 countries have closed their cultural institutions many parts of the world, including through virtual museums, galleries and libraries.
 Countless musicians, dancers, visual artists and writers have made their works accessible online.
 Many such initiatives are also ensuring the continuity of arts education activities.
 However, culture is not only being disseminated via digital platforms, as many parts of the world do not have the relevant infrastructure.
 Cooperation with television stations, radio and the press are also ensuring that people can connect with culture as a source of comfort, wellbeing and togetherness during these traumatic times.